 Any information of the other party that is in the possession of the other party will be returned promptly, or upon the request of owner of such property, destroyed using reasonable measures to protect against unauthorized access to or use of the information in connection with its destruction, following the earlier of: (i) the termination of this Agreement, (ii) receipt of a written request to return or destroy the Information Assets, or (iii) the termination of the business relationship between the Parties.
 If both Parties agree that return or destruction of information is not feasible or necessary, the receiving Party will continue to extend the protections outlined in this Agreement to all assets in its possession and will limit further use of that information to those purposes that make the return or destruction of the information or assets.
 The Exchange reserves the right to inspect the storage, processes, and destruction of any Information Assets provided under this Agreement.

-Contractor shall comply with the requirements set forth at Section 7.07 above in the event that Contractor makes a Non-Recertification Election.
+Contractor shall comply with the requirements set forth at Section 7.4 in the event that Contractor makes a Non-Recertification Election.

-Contractor shall cooperate fully to effect an orderly transfer of Covered Services to another QHP during (i) any notice period set forth at Sections 7.04, 7.06 or 7.07, and (ii) if requested by the Exchange to facilitate the transition of care and/or otherwise required under Section 7.09 below, following the termination of this Agreement.
+Contractor shall cooperate fully to effect an orderly transfer of Covered Services to another QHP during (i) any notice period set forth at Sections 7.2.3, 7.2.5 or 7.3.2, and (ii) if requested by the Exchange to facilitate the transition of care and/or otherwise required under Section 7.6, following the termination of this Agreement.
 Such cooperation shall include, without limitation, the following:

 Upon termination, Contractor, if offering a HMO, shall complete the processing of all claims for benefit payments under the QHP for Covered Services other than Capitated Services, and if offering a PPO, shall complete the processing of all medical claims for benefit payments under Contractor’s QHP for Covered Services rendered on or before the termination date.

-Contractor will provide communications developed or otherwise approved by the Exchange, to communicate new QHP information to Enrollees and Employers in accordance with a timeline to be established by the Exchange.
+Contractor will provide communications developed or otherwise approved by the Exchangeto communicate new QHP information to Enrollees and Employers in accordance with a timeline to be established by the Exchange.

 In order to assure the proper transition of Services provided prior to, and subsequent to, termination, Contractor will forward to any new QHP the electronic and direct paper claims that are received by Contractor but which relate to Services provided by new contractor.
 Any such information shall be subject to compliance with applicable laws, rules and regulations and shall be sent at such time periods and in the manner requested by the Exchange for a period of up to three (3) months following the termination date.